GregHilston/ghilston-python-cookiecutter/README.md

 # ghilston-python-cookiecutter

-## Virtual Environments, Dependency Resolution, Publishing Packages: Poetry
+## Virtual Environments, Dependency Resolution, Publishing Packages: `poetry`

 ### Why We Use It

 Having used numerous tools in the past to handle dependencies, separate tools to build out a virtual environment and yet more tools to publish a package to say PyPi, I have found Poetry's feature rich approach to be a one stop shop for a new Python project.

-### Install
+### Install Application

 The [official website](https://python-poetry.org/docs/) suggests one install Poetry by running:

 `$ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

+### Plugin For Githooks: `poetry-githooks`

+We leverage this plugin to handle githooks for us, to make them portable and easy to install.
+By default our githook is a pre-commit, which will ensure all our commits have been checked for formatting, linting, security, and our tests.

+To install or apply changes to one's `[tool.githooks]` simply run:

+`$ poetry run githooks setup`

 ### Removing A Package